 In its flat mode (as packaged), the watch simply lays flat across the center of the disc-like design.
 But, if used next to a bed, we imagine a lot of Watch owners will prefer the other option, wherein the node folds up to meet the back of your timepiece.
 That way, the Nightstand mode in watchOS 2 is activated, letting the face show the time through the night.

-Of course, Apple accessories are rarely cheap, and the Dock is no exception, weighing in at US$79 (around ₹5200) - a serious asking price for a highly optional replacement of your existing charger.
+Of course, Apple accessories are rarely cheap, and the Dock is no exception, weighing in at US$79 - a serious asking price for a highly optional replacement of your existing charger.
+Still, anyone who demands Apple peripherals will be able to pick up an official Dock in Apple Stores from November 20.